Goof Troop: Broadcast history and feature films

-Goof Troop was originally previewed on The Disney Channel from April 20, 1992, into July 12 of that year.
-Like its predecessors DuckTales, Chip 'n Dale Rescue Rangers, TaleSpin and Darkwing Duck and its successor Bonkers, Goof Troop was previewed in syndication (on September 5, 1992) with a pilot television film, which later aired as a multi-part serial during the regular run.
+Goof Troop was originally previewed on The Disney Channel from April 20 to July 12 of 1992.
+Like its predecessors DuckTales, Chip 'n Dale Rescue Rangers, TaleSpin, and Darkwing Duck and its successor Bonkers, Goof Troop was previewed in syndication on September 5, 1992 with a two-hour television special featuring the episodes "Everything's Coming Up Goofy" and "Good Neighbor Goof", plus the "Gotta Be Getting Goofy" music video and "The Goofy Success Story".
 The series aired on The Disney Afternoon block of syndicated animated series during the 1992/1993 broadcast season; concurrent with the Disney Afternoon shows, another 13 episodes aired on Saturday mornings on ABC in 1992.
-Reruns of the series later aired on The Disney Channel (starting on September 3, 1996), and later on sister cable channel Toon Disney.
-Reruns were shown on Toon Disney until January 2005.
-The program made a return from September 2006 until August 2008, and the Christmas special aired on Christmas in the United States.
+Reruns of the series later aired on The Disney Channel starting on September 3, 1996, and later on sister cable channel Toon Disney, with reruns airing on it until January 2005.
+The program returned from September 2006 until August 2008, with the Christmas special airing on Christmas in the United States.

 Goof Troop was adapted into the feature film A Goofy Movie (1995), which received mixed reviews but was a box office success.
 The film was followed by a direct-to-video sequel, An Extremely Goofy Movie (2000) and served as the finale to Goof Troop.
 The two films featured Bill Farmer, Rob Paulsen and Jim Cummings reprising their character roles from Goof Troop in these two films, with Jason Marsden providing the voice of an older Max.
-Dana Hill, who voiced Max in the series, commercials, promos, miscellaneous and other Disney projects, died on July 15, 1996, at the age of 32, after suffering a massive stroke related to her diabetes.
+Dana Hill, who voiced Max in other Disney projects, died in 1996.

-The Goof Troop premise was also incorporated into 1999's Mickey's Once Upon a Christmas and its 2004 sequel, Mickey's Twice Upon a Christmas, the former depicting Max at a much younger age preceding Goof Troop, while the latter continues Max's age progression to a young adult age.
+The series' premise was also incorporated into 1999's Mickey's Once Upon a Christmas and its 2004 sequel, Mickey's Twice Upon a Christmas, the former depicting Max at a much younger age preceding Goof Troop, while the latter continues Max's age progression to a young adult age.

-Character and place titles

-Pete's wife Peg is a play on "Peg Leg Pete," one of Pete's names in the Disney shorts.
-Likewise, his daughter Pistol is a play on another such name, "Pistol Pete."

-The town of Spoonerville is named after layout artist J. Michael Spooner, who designed many of the background layouts for the series.

-In "Axed by Addition," Max uses the "Doctor Howard, Doctor Fine, Doctor Howard" line to distract the doctors from performing surgery on PJ.
-This line was from the Three Stooges short, Men in Black.